FBI investigating Tesla vehicles shot and set on fire at facility in Las Vegas

 By Andy Rose, CNN

-(CNN) — A person dressed in black shot and set fire to several Tesla vehicles early Tuesday at a repair facility in Las Vegas, police said, and now the FBI is investigating it as a possible act of terrorism.
+(CNN) — A person dressed in black shot and set fire to several Tesla vehicles at a repair facility in Las Vegas early Tuesday, police said, in what the FBI is investigating as a possible act of domestic terrorism.

 “This was a targeted attack against a Tesla facility,” Assistant Sheriff Dori Koren with the Las Vegas Metropolitan Police Department said in a Tuesday news conference.